kabirkhanna85/kabirkhanna85.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hey all 👋🏾 !
 I’m Kabir, a third year PhD student currently at [University of Geneva](https://www.unige.ch/) working with [Prof. Romain Vasseur](https://sites.google.com/view/romain-vasseur/home).
 I am interested in all things quantum-condensed matter.
-So far, my work has revolved around measurement-related phenomena in many-body systems (dynamical and at equilibrium).
+However, so far, my work has revolved around studying measurement-related phenomena in many-body systems (dynamical and at equilibrium).

 As far as theoretical physicists go, I have a rather unorthodox academic background.
-I did my undergraduate degree in [Engineering Design](https://ed.iitm.ac.in/) with an integrated master’s in [Quantum Science & Technology](https://quantum.iitm.ac.in/programmes/) from the [Indian Institute of Technology Madras](https://www.iitm.ac.in/) (IITM) in July 2022.
+I did my undergraduate degree in [Engineering Design](https://ed.iitm.ac.in/) with an integrated master’s in [Quantum Science & Technology](https://quantum.iitm.ac.in/programmes/) from the [Indian Institute of Technology Madras](https://www.iitm.ac.in/) (IITM), graduating in July 2022.

-I pivoted to physics after this, doing an [MSc in Mathematical and Theoretical Physics](https://www.ox.ac.uk/admissions/graduate/courses/msc-mathematical-and-theoretical-physics) from the [University of Oxford](https://www.ox.ac.uk/), a short yet intense course.
+I pivoted to theoretical physics after this, doing an [MSc in Mathematical and Theoretical Physics](https://www.ox.ac.uk/admissions/graduate/courses/msc-mathematical-and-theoretical-physics) from the [University of Oxford](https://www.ox.ac.uk/), a short yet intense course.
 You can find the list of modules offered [here](https://drive.google.com/file/d/1BhJ5_GwTvyxnIryoCewyi_9W5hqgMzjX/view?usp=sharing).

 <!-- Recently my interests have shifted towards studying quantum information theoretic aspects in condensed matter physics.
 This is the broad area of my dissertation at Oxford. -->